Robert Bales: Kandahar massacre

 When Bales exited the last house in Naja Bien, the commanding officer of the Green Berets, CPT Daniel Fields, ordered a rescue team to begin scouring the area around the base for SSG Bales, also dispatching the Persistent Ground Surveillance System, a high tech air balloon with a thermal camera attached to it.
 At 0430, the camera picked up SSG Bales' signal, walking back to the base.
 At 0447, Bales approached the base, weapons of his fellow Americans pointed at him.
 He was then disarmed and turned over to the Green Berets.

 According to the Army, Bales went back and forth for the next eight hours between confessing and obstructing the investigation.
 Afghans from the surrounding villages had loaded the bodies of the victims onto trucks and were bringing them to the base.

 On March 24, U.S. Army investigators said Bales was the sole person responsible for the shootings, which were the result of two separate attacks.
 Investigators said Bales returned to Camp Belambai after the first attack and left the camp an hour later to commit the second.
 It was reported that when he finally returned to the camp and surrendered his weapon, it was wrapped in an Afghan shawl.
-After being arrested, Bales sought out attorney John Henry Browne, well-known in Washington state for reducing his clients' potentially hefty prison sentences and representing Ted Bundy in court.
+After being arrested, Bales sought out attorney John Henry Browne, well known in Washington state for reducing his clients' potentially hefty prison sentences and representing serial killer Ted Bundy in court.

 Immediately after the massacre, the Afghan Army's criminal investigation division went to the scene to attempt to investigate but came under enemy fire; one Afghan soldier was killed in the interaction.
 When the soldiers finally gained access to the crime scene, families had already removed the bodies and buried them.
 No photos of the bodies were taken, and DNA evidence was scraped off of the walls of Afghan homes for forensic evidence.
 A page and a half report was written and officially submitted.
 The lack of forensic evidence prohibited the confirmation of the accuracy of Afghan allegations against Bales.
-The DNA evidence gathered from the walls of Afghan homes and from the family members of the deceased was never cross referenced against the US database to verify if any of the victims were enemy combatants.
+The DNA evidence gathered from the walls of Afghan homes and from the family members of the deceased was never cross referenced against the US database to verify if any of the three adult males among the sixteen victims were enemy combatants.